-While we commenced a clinical trial of CFT7455 in June 2021, at this time, all of our other product candidates are still in preclinical development or in the discovery stage and the risk of failure for all of our product candidates remain high.
+While we commenced a clinical trial of CFT7455 in June 2021 and are planning to commence a clinical trial of CFT8634 in the first half of 2022, all of our other product candidates are still in preclinical development or in the discovery stage at this time and the risk of failure for all of our product candidates remains high.
 We are unable to predict when or if any of our product candidates will prove effective or safe in humans or will receive marketing approval.
 Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
 Before we can commence clinical trials for a product candidate, we must complete extensive preclinical studies that support our planned INDs in the United States or similar applications in other jurisdictions.
-We cannot be certain of the timely initiation, completion or outcome of our preclinical studies and, other than in the case of CFT7455, where the FDA has cleared the IND for our planned first-in-human study of this drug candidate, we cannot predict if the FDA or similar regulatory authorities outside the United States will allow us to commence our proposed clinical trials or if the outcome of our preclinical studies ultimately will support the further development of any of our product candidates.
+We cannot be certain of the timely initiation, completion or outcome of our preclinical studies and, other than in the cases of CFT7455 and CFT8634, where the FDA has cleared the IND for our planned first-in-human study of the drug candidate, we cannot predict if the FDA or similar regulatory authorities outside the United States will allow us to commence our proposed clinical trials or if the outcome of our preclinical studies ultimately will support the further development of any of our product candidates.

-Clinical testing is expensive, difficult to design and implement, can take many years to complete and is uncertain as to the timing and outcome.
+Clinical testing is expensive, difficult to design and implement, can take many years to enroll and complete and is uncertain as to the timing and outcome.
 A failure of one or more clinical trials can occur at any stage of the process.
 We may experience numerous unforeseen events during or as a result of clinical trials, which could delay or prevent our ability to receive marketing approval or commercialize our product candidates, including: